-- QRS complexes are narrow (except in the case of block of already existing functional or organic branch).
+- QRS complexes are narrow (except in the case of a block of an already existing functional or organic branch).

 - Transmission to the cardiac ventricles is variable with a greater number of P-waves than QRS complexes.

-- Ventricular rate depends on the atrial rate.
+- The ventricular rate depends on the atrial rate.
 If it is fast, conduction, without treatment, is often type 2/1.

 2. Multifocal atrial tachycardia (chaotic):

 Some indexes enable to suspect certain locations of the ectopic focus.
 This applies mainly to its “normal” atrial.
-For example, a positive atrial activity in the V1 derivation is strongly suggestive of a left atrial focus.
-The doctor may also recommend to monitor the heart in order to record heart rate.
+For example, positive atrial activity in the V1 derivation is strongly suggestive of a left atrial focus.
+The doctor may also recommend monitoring the heart in order to record heart rate.
 This monitoring can be achieved through several methods:

 - Holter monitor – This monitor is worn for 24 hours during routine activities to record any abnormal arrhythmias.